Skip to main content

 - containerName: '*'

-so i have choosen to use Auto for updateMode, what does this means?
+so I have chosen to use Auto for updateMode, what does this mean?

 it means the container gets recreated based on the VPA recommendations.